-- ACRO Aerobatic Contest Results Organizer: Contest scoring software developed by Exploit Design and approved by CIVA.
+ACRO - Aerobatic Contest Results Organizer: Contest scoring software developed by Exploit Design and approved by CIVA.
 Used at all international championships as well as the U.S. National Aerobatic Championships and Team selection contest.
 ACRO is capable of outputting both IAC raw grades and using the Fair Play System (see FPS).
-The software produces detailed judging analysis (see Rank Index) and web-ready results. - Advanced: The fourth of the five categories of aerobatic competition.
-Advanced competitors fly three programs: a Known Compulsory program which changes each year, a Free Program of their own design, and an Unknown Program. - Aerobatic Box: A clearly marked area 1,000 meters square (approximately 3,300') in which all figures of a contest sequence must be flown to avoid penalty points.
-The upper and lower altitude limits of the box vary with the category flying (see 4.11.3). - AGL: Above Ground Level, i.e., the altimeter reading when it has been set to zero feet prior to takeoff. - Aileron Roll: One of two types of rolls as defined by the Aresti Aerobatic Catalogue.
-Aileron rolls include only two subtypes: "slow rolls" and "hesitation rolls". - Angle-of-Attack: The angle at which the wings of an airplane meet the relative airflow.
-Can be either positive or negative. - Angle-of-Incidence: The angle at which the wing is physically mounted to the aircraft's fuselage.
-If this angle is other than zero, the aircraft fuselage will not appear to be in a vertical attitude when the zero lift axis is flown. - Aresti Aerobatic Catalogue (Condensed): A catalog, notation and scoring system developed by José Luis Aresti of Spain in 1961.
-The catalogue is used by all FAI member nations to depict competition aerobatic figures in a systematic way.
-Each figure is assigned to one of nine families and given a unique catalogue number and difficulty factor ("K").
-A figure must be listed in the Aresti Aerobatic Catalogue (Condensed) to be legal for competition, except for the Unlimited 4-Minute Free Program. - Avalanche: Common name given to a full loop with a Family 9 snap roll maneuver centered at the 180 degree point of the loop. - Basic Figure: Any figure found in Families 1 through 8 of the Aresti Aerobatic Catalogue. - Bow tie, Half: Any of the Sub-Family 1.3.1 to 1.3.8 figures. - Break: A term used interchangeably with program interruption.
-(See also, "Optional Break") - Catalogue Number: A way of uniquely identifying each figure in the Aresti Aerobatic Catalogue.
-The number is in the form of four numerical groups separated by periods and takes the form: FAMILY.SUBFAMILY.ROW.COLUMN. - Category, Competition: Any of the five competitive skill levels: Primary, Sportsman, Intermediate, Advanced, and Unlimited.
-Glider competition includes four categories: Sportsman, Intermediate, Advanced and Unlimited. - Character of a Figure: Defined by the nature of the entry/exit lines (upright or inverted) and by the nature of the internal part loops, i.e., positive or negative angle-of-attack. - Championship, IAC: Any contest sponsored directly by IAC Headquarters, including the U.S. National Aerobatic Championships, U.S. National Glider Aerobatic Championships, etc.
+The software produces detailed judging analysis (see Rank Index) and web-ready results.

+Advanced: The fourth of the five categories of aerobatic competition.
+Advanced competitors fly three programs: a Known Compulsory program which changes each year, a Free Program of their own design, and an Unknown Program.

+Aerobatic Box: A clearly marked area 1,000 meters square (approximately 3,300') in which all figures of a contest sequence must be flown to avoid penalty points.
+The upper and lower altitude limits of the box vary with the category flying (see 4.11.3).

+AGL: Above Ground Level, i.e., the altimeter reading when it has been set to zero feet prior to takeoff.

+Aileron Roll: One of two types of rolls as defined by the Aresti Aerobatic Catalogue.
+Aileron rolls include only two subtypes: "slow rolls" and "hesitation rolls".

+Angle-of-Attack: The angle at which the wings of an airplane meet the relative airflow.
+Can be either positive or negative.

+Angle-of-Incidence: The angle at which the wing is physically mounted to the aircraft's fuselage.
+If this angle is other than zero, the aircraft fuselage will not appear to be in a vertical attitude when the zero lift axis is flown.

+Aresti Aerobatic Catalogue (Condensed): Also referred to as the Aresti System, it is a notation and scoring system developed by José Luis Aresti of Spain in 1961.
+The catalog is used by all FAI member nations to depict competition aerobatic figures in a systematic way.
+Each figure is assigned to one of nine families and given a unique catalog number and difficulty factor ("K").
+With the exception of the Four Minute Freestyle Program, only figures listed in the Aresti System (Condensed) are legal for competition.

+Avalanche: Common name given to a full loop with a Family 9 snap roll maneuver centered at the 180 degree point of the loop.

+Basic Figure: Any figure found in Families 1 through 8 of the Aresti Aerobatic Catalogue.

+Bow tie, Half: Any of the Sub-Family 1.3.1 to 1.3.8 figures.

+Break: A term used interchangeably with program interruption.
+(See also, "Optional Break")

+Catalogue Number: A way of uniquely identifying each figure in the Aresti Aerobatic Catalogue.
+The number is in the form of four numerical groups separated by periods and takes the form: FAMILY.SUBFAMILY.ROW.COLUMN.

+Category, Competition: Any of the five competitive skill levels: Primary, Sportsman, Intermediate, Advanced, and Unlimited.
+Glider competition includes four categories: Sportsman, Intermediate, Advanced and Unlimited.

+Character of a Figure: Defined by the nature of the entry/exit lines (upright or inverted) and by the nature of the internal part loops, i.e., positive or negative angle-of-attack.

+Championship, IAC: Any contest sponsored directly by IAC Headquarters, including the U.S. National Aerobatic Championships, U.S. National Glider Aerobatic Championships, etc.